preemptive/Protected-TodoAzureAuth/README.md

 The primary difference between the original TodoAzureAuth and this repository is that [*PreEmptive Protection - Dotfuscator* Community Edition (CE)](https://docs.microsoft.com/en-us/visualstudio/ide/dotfuscator/) has been integrated into the build of `TodoAzure.Droid`, per [the instructions on the Xamarin Blog](https://blog.xamarin.com/protecting-xamarin-apps-dotfuscator/).
 Thus, both assemblies for the Android app - `TodoAzure.dll` and `TodoAzure.Droid.dll` - are protected.

+Dotfuscator protects the Android app with renaming obfuscation.
+The following changes have been made to the renaming configuration, compared to the default configuration supplied by the build integration:

+* Both input assemblies have Library Mode turned off, to allow greater renaming of code elements.
+* The `TodoAzure.LoginPage.LastAuthStatus` property has been excluded from renaming, as the name of this property is implicitly used by this property's setter's call to `OnPropertyChanged()`.
+* `TodoAzure.TodoItem` and its data properties have been excluded from renaming, as these are used via reflection to access the Azure Mobile App instance's table.

 This repository also differs from TodoAzureAuth in the following ways:

 * The app is configured to use an Azure Mobile App instance owned by the repository's author.
 See [the Default Azure Mobile App section](#azure-default).